itsmesxnki/Hand-Recognizer/README.md

 ---

-You can replace `<repository-url>`, `<repository-name>`, and add any additional information as needed.
+You can replace `<https://github.com/itsmesxnki/Hand-Recognizer/tree/main>`, `<Hand-Recognizer>`, and add any additional information as needed.
 Make sure to include the appropriate links to the documentation and license.